Teamwork and Moral Hazard: Evidence from the Emergency Department

 Influence and Information in Team Decisions: Evidence from Medical Residency

-American Economic Journal: Economic Policy, Forthcoming
+American Economic Journal: Economic Policy, February 2021

 I study team decisions among physician trainees.
 Exploiting a discontinuity in team roles across trainee tenure, I find evidence that teams alter decision-making, concentrating influence in the hands of senior trainees.
 I also demonstrate little convergence in variation of trainee effects despite intensive training.
 This general pattern of trainee effects on team decision-making exists in all types of decisions and settings that I examine.
 In analyses evaluating mechanisms behind this pattern, I find support for the idea that significant experiential learning occurs during training and that teams place more weight on judgments of senior trainees in order to aggregate information.